 - Following a complete structural representation of the code, the back end emits new code in the form of source code files, folders, and appropriate helper classes (also in source code), along with project and solution files ready to be loaded into Visual Studio or other appropriate development system.

 Mobilize.Net's tools are componentized (see above).
 This makes it feasible to modify the basic tools to perform new transformations.
 Both input and output languages/platforms can be modified.
-In addition, the architecture of the tools allow for substantial refactoring of application code, such as what happens when using WebMAP to migrate from Windows desktop to MVC/MVVM web architecture.
+In addition, the architecture of the tools allow for substantial refactoring of application code, such as what happens when using WebMAP to migrate from Windows desktop to native web architecture using Angular and ASP.NET Core.

 Automated migration using Mobilize.Net tools rely on iterative semantic analysis.
 First, all the application code, including external components, is parsed and typed.
 This symbolic representation is analyzed using AI algorithms to build a semantic representation of the intent of the code.
 Prior attempts by other computer scientists to do rich code analysis were limited to syntactic analysis; Mobilize pioneered true semantic analysis of source code over two decades ago.
 Mobilize stands alone in its ability to perform automated migration that truly replicates the intent of the code.
 The success of the approach has been proven by the billions of lines of real-world code that have been migrated with our tools.